LiamPattinson/arma_numpy/README.md

 }
 ```

-To call this from Python, we first need to
+To call this from Python without creating copies behind-the-scenes, we first need to
 call the function `np.asfortranarray` on any Numpy arrays we wish to pass in:

 ```